Find our travel expert recommendations below

 Over in the northern hemisphere, leaves are turning crisp and rouge, conkers are falling and winter coats are making their annual comeback.
 But as northern Europe waves a sorry goodbye to the close of summer, countries further south are still basking in some last-minute balmy glory, making October the perfect time for an end-of-summer blowout.
 Meanwhile, down in the southern hemisphere, spring has sprung and a wave of new life is sweeping the exotic lands - if you’re looking to take the family away for the October half-term, you won’t be short of ideas for a family getaway.

 It’s finally beginning to cool down in Morocco, making a trekking adventure into the Sahara possible once more.
 In October, the nomadic Berbers are on the move, migrating back down from the Atlas Mountains before the bitter cold sets in - one of the modern world’s very few remaining examples of a human movement that is dictated solely by nature’s timing.
 Meanwhile, the colourful souks and medinas of Marrakech and Fes are bursting with character, alive with a heady mix of sweet and spicy aromas that infiltrate the bustling streets.

 The arrival of autumn brings the legendary ‘fall’ colours, painting New England in a spectacular blanket of red and gold.
 Enjoy a self-drive holiday, honeymoon or family adventure through Maine, New Hampshire, Connecticut and Boston for a full New England experience, and don’t miss the opportunity to pick your own apples and pumpkins amidst Sleepy Hollow backdrops.
 Meanwhile, sports lovers should visit Fenway Park in Boston - home of the famous Boston Red Sox.

 Despite the cooler weather, Bolivia’s dry season is the best time to travel as it is just past peak season and temperatures begin to rise a little as wet season looms close in November.
-Explore the rich wildlife of the Amazon in the world’s highest capital city - La Paz - which sits comfortably in a canyon below the snow-capped Andean peaks.
-Head south to see the iconic Uyuni salt flats and stop off at Sucre to see the pretty colonial buildings and whitewashed houses.
+Explore the world’s highest capital city - La Paz - which sits comfortably in a canyon below the snow-capped Andean peaks, head south to see the iconic Uyuni salt flats, and stop off at Sucre to see the pretty colonial buildings and whitewashed houses.